kumarsatyam444/react-form-app/README.md

 npm install
 npm start

-Built with ❤️ using Pure React.js by Kumar Satyam - No External Dependencies Required!
+Built with ❤️ using Pure React.js by Kumar Satyam(LinkedIn:-https://www.linkedin.com/in/kumar--satyam/) - No External Dependencies Required!